AMWA-TV/nmos-parameter-registers/tags/grouphint.md

 ## Group hint URN

-The group hint urn ‘urn:x-nmos:grouphint’ defines a set of groups to which a resource belongs to.
+The group hint urn â€˜urn:x-nmos:grouphintâ€™ defines a set of groups to which a resource belongs to.

 ```json
 "tags": {